rsyncOSX/RsyncUIdocs/content/post/Built.md

 - [the process object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/Async/RsyncProcessAsync.swift) for executing tasks
 - debouncing input from user

-# Start of RsyncOSX

-The start of RsyncOSX starts with the attribute `@NSApplicationMain` which kicks off everything.
-Within the Storyboard, the entry point is marked, and the view is binded with the Switf code to start the application.
-The Toolbar is programmatically constructed, which makes it easier to change vs. designing it on the Storyboard.

 # Start of RsyncUI

 The start of RsyncUI conforms to the [App protocol](https://developer.apple.com/documentation/SwiftUI/App).
 There is only one entrance point, `@main`, in RsyncUI.
 The `@main` initialises the app, setup of the menubar, and opens the navigation bar which is the main user start for the app.